fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     <p>
     We are now ready to run the analysis.
-    We start by defining the target name, which is the FRED name of the US CPI index ("CPIAUCSL"), the target transformation code, which is 5 for first order logarithmic difference, and the dates of the first and last vintages used for the analysis.
+    We start by defining the target name, which is the FRED name of the US CPI index (CPIAUCSL), the target transformation code, which is 5 for first order logarithmic difference, and the dates of the first and last vintages used for the analysis.
     </p>